Home/Financial Basics/Tax Concepts

 Why it matters in retirement

 Long-term capital gains are one of the most powerful tools in the retirement tax code.
-For many couples, the 0% LTCG bracket means $96,700+ of capital gains every year can be harvested completely tax-free — but only if you understand how it stacks with ordinary income.
+For many couples, the 0% LTCG bracket means gains can sometimes be harvested at a 0% federal rate — but only if you understand how it stacks with ordinary income.

 0% LTCG top (MFJ 2026)